Environment (other)

 Cinnabar or cinnoberite is a sulfide mineral containing about 85% mercury and 15% sulfur.
 Furthermore, it has the same chemical formula as mercury sulfide (HgS).

 The mineral is characterized by its rare, striking crystal formations with triangular faces and a bright red, glassy luster that is highly prized by collectors.
+This unique appearance makes cinnabar a popular subject for mineral enthusiasts and collectors worldwide.

 Not only is cinnabar a visually stunning mineral, it is also the world's most significant source of mercury.
 It is a highly toxic and valuable element used in a variety of industrial and medical applications.
 Due to its high mercury content, handling cinnabar can be dangerous and should be used with caution.
+Moreover, the historical significance of cinnabar extends to various cultures that have valued its vibrant color and unique properties throughout history.

 Where can cinnabar be found?

 Cinnabar deposits are often found in association with active hot springs in areas of volcanic activity, as well as in veins, which are fissures in the earth's crust filled with minerals.
 In addition, cinnabar can be found in impregnated deposits on porous rock.
+This makes it a common mineral in geologically active regions.

 Cinnabar is found in various locations around the world, including China, Spain, Italy, Russia, Peru, and the United States.
+In these regions, cinnabar has been extensively mined and utilized for its valuable mercury content, contributing significantly to local economies and industrial activities.

 Properties of cinnabar